TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/tisp/sigchain_dsp_rt/sigchain_eq_gain_mute.md

 [TOC]

+\warning **EXPERIMENTAL FEATURE DISCLAIMER:** TISP (Texas Instruments Signal Processing) library and associated examples are currently in experimental versions.
+These are provided for evaluation and development purposes only.
+Texas Instruments does not offer official support for TISP at this time.
+Use at your own discretion.

 # Introduction

-This example demonstrates a real-time audio signal processing chain using TISP (Texas Instruments Signal Processing) libraries running on the DSP Core (C75).
+This example demonstrates a real-time audio signal processing chain using TISP (Texas Instruments Signal Processing) middleware library running on the DSP Core (C75).
 The example showcases a typical audio processing pipeline that combines parametric equalization, per-channel gain control, and smooth muting capabilities.

 The signal chain processes multi-channel audio data in real-time, applying equalization, gain adjustment, and mute control optimized for DSP execution.

 ## Example Workflow

 1. **Signal Chain Initialization:**
    - The `create_graph()` function initializes all processing nodes in the signal chain.
-   - Memory buffers are allocated for intermediate data storage.
+   - Memory buffers are statically allocated for intermediate data storage.
    - Filter coefficients, gain values, and mute parameters are configured.

 2. **Real-Time Processing:**
-   - Input audio data (8 channels, int32_t format) is received.
+   - Input audio data (8 channels, int32_t format) is received via McASP+UDMA and placed in L2SRAM of the C7x.
    - The `execute_graph()` function processes data through the entire signal chain.
    - Each processing node operates on the data sequentially.
-   - Output audio data (8 channels, int32_t format) is generated.
+   - Output audio data (8 channels, int32_t format) is generated and placed in L2SRAM of the C7x for UDMA+McASP transmission.
+   - Input and output are triple buffered for streaming data and processing the same in parallel.

 3. **Processing Pipeline:**
    - **Type Conversion:** Converts input from int32_t to float for DSP processing.